 Many essential oils can cause irritation, even rashes or eczema.
 We use select essential oils in our eye products, chosen carefully for their ability to be calming and soothing to the skin.
 When formulating any facial product with essential oils, we follow the well accepted rule of adding a total of less than 1% to the recipe.

 Essential oils are powerful enough that only a tiny amount is needed to produce the effects we're looking for.
-For example, we use Roman chamomile essential oil in our Calming Eye Oil for it's soothing effect on irritated skin.
-In our Geranium & Lupine Eye Cream, we add Egyptian geranium essential oil because it's known to help move fluid which seems to really help with puffiness.
+For example, in our Geranium & Lupine Eye Cream, we add Egyptian geranium essential oil because it's known to help move fluid which seems to really help with puffiness.

 4. Your Eye Product Doesn't Contain Firming Ingredients